2011 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine remained with its skins for another two weeks to soften the young tannins.
 We then drained the wine, pressed the skins and moved the Cabernet into our caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness to the palate.
 In its second year, this Cabernet was aged in both oak barrels and oak tanks.
 After many blending trials, we decided to add 4% Petit Verdot and 3% Malbec to the 2011 Cabernet to increase the wine’s depth and length.
 We bottled it in August 2013.

-At our Annual Vertical Tasting in January 2018, we tasted the 2011 and here are our notes: Rose petals, fresh mint, black pepper and crushed nutmeg aromas.
-Lively, bright entry with a soft middle.
-Flavors of white pepper, forest floor and bittersweet chocolate.
+At our Annual Vertical Tasting in January 2023, we tasted the 2011 and here are our notes: Dried strawberries, raspberries, brambles, forest floor, cedar and coppa notes.
+Soft entry with notes of milk chocolate, Picholine olives and granite.